 “An effective leader is very good at listening.
 It’s difficult to listen when you are talking.”

 I won’t try to create a biography of John Wooden in 500 words or less, but I would like to connect you to some good resources.
-I have gained a lot of respect for John Wooden as I have learned more about him.
-I think what jumps out the most is that he combined two seemingly contradictory factors:
+I have gained a lot of respect for John Wooden as I have read his quotes and heard his players tell stories about him.
+What jumps out the most is that he combined two seemingly contradictory factors:

-I have noticed that often people who are nice are sometimes too nice to make the tough decisions and to stand up to bullies and to hold people accountable for results.
-On the other side of the spectrum, I have noticed that some people who get things done are sometimes not very pleasant to be around, and sometimes are ruthless or downright mean.
-(Think Donald Trump or Survivor or Jack Welch.)
+I have noticed that people who are nice are sometimes too nice to make the tough decisions and to stand up to bullies and to hold people accountable for results.
+On the other end of the spectrum, I have noticed that some people who get things done are sometimes not very pleasant to be around.
+And sometimes they are ruthless or downright mean.
+(Think Michael Jordan or Survivor or most politicians we see on TV.)

 What inspires me most about John Wooden is that he was both.

 By most accounts, he was a kind, soft-spoken Midwestern boy.
 He didn’t swear, didn’t cheat, hardly ever raised his voice.
-Although he grew up in Indiana, he was no Bobby Knight, that’s for sure!
+Although he grew up in Indiana, he was the polar opposite of Bobby Knight!